ranemirusG/toolbox-notes/windows_and_nix_cheatsheet.md

 Get-ChildItem -Path "C:\Path\To\Directory" -Filter *.txt -Recurse | Select-String -Pattern "string" Get-ChildItem -Recurse | Where-Object { ! $_.PSIsContainer -and ($_.Extension -eq '' -or $_.Extension -eq '.txt') } | Select-String -Pattern "string"
 Get-ChildItem -Recurse | Where-Object { ! $_.Extension -ne ".pdf",".gz" } | Select-String -Pattern "string"

+# search for "TTP" and "TTPS" but exclude instances like "HTTP" or "HTTPS
+# \b menas boundary and ensures that "TTP" and "TTPS" are matched as whole words and not as part of other words
+Get-ChildItem -Recurse | Select-String -Pattern "\bTTPS?\b"

 # output the name of the files containing the match
 Get-ChildItem -Recurse |